GlitchWitchIO/glitchwitch.io/pages/reports.md

 ## Report List

-The following list includes some of the findings by GlitchWitch.io since late 2017
+The following list includes some of the findings by GlitchWitch.io since late 2017.
+All report dates are recorded in UTC.

 | --- | --- | :--- | --- |
 | ID | Type | Vendor | Status |{% for item in site.data.reports %}